-Congratulations, you just found the apartment of your NYC dreams.
+Congratulations, you just found the apartment of your dreams.
 Now it’s time to pack, hire movers and settle into your glorious new space.
 But wait, your old furniture and decor do not speak to the aesthetic you want in your fresh apartment.
 What to do now?
 You could hire a decorator, but that would be expensive, and your budget is small.
-Luckily, the talented people at HomePolish believe interior design should be a lifestyle, not a luxury.
-Founded less than one year ago, HomePolish is bringing the most talented interior designers from more than 20 of the best firms right to your doorstep for prices you can actually afford.
-We met with co-founder and CEO Noa Santos to learn more about HomePolish’s brilliant business model, talk about his favorite space transformations and learn how the city inspires his designers every day.
+Luckily, the talented people at Homepolish believe interior design should be a lifestyle, not a luxury.
+Founded about three years ago, Homepolish is bringing the most talented interior designers from more than 20 of the best firms right to your doorstep for prices you can actually afford.
+We met with co-founder and CEO Noa Santos to learn more about Homepolish’s brilliant business model, talk about his favorite space transformations and learn how the city inspires his designers every day.

 Absolutely – we give our designers complete control over the projects they are working on.
 And because we don’t charge design fees or markups, their creative options are endless as long as they do what’s best for our clients.
 We want each space to be a reflection of each client’s unique personality.
 For the fashion-forward type, for example, it’s about creating a home that reflects the person’s closet.
 Why recruit the industry’s top designers if you aren’t going to give them the creative freedom to do what they’re really spectacular at doing?

 When dealing with a smaller budget, what are some cool elements and pieces your design team has used to decorate a space?